doc4d/docs/docs/Notes/updates.md

 The list of main updates in this documentation.
 For general information about new features in the 4D products, see the **release notes** on [doc.4d.com](https://doc.4d.com).

+## 4D v19 R7

+- Related data and computed/alias attributes can be displayed in the [Data Explorer](Admin/dataExplorer.md#basics).

 ## 4D v19 R6

 - New [HTTPRequest](API/HTTPRequestClass.md) class.